PLG solutions

 The storage area

-Only with good planning can you run a warehouse with the greatest possible economic success.
-However, because a wide variety of influences and factors have to be taken into account here, successful warehouse planning is a very complex process that can be divided into the three areas of receiving, storage and shipping.
+You can run a warehouse with the greatest possible economic success only with good planning.
+However, since a wide variety of influences and factors have to be taken into account here, successful warehouse planning is a very complex process that can be divided into three areas: receiving, storage and shipping.

-In order to achieve optimal warehouse planning, turnover rates and products are classified into three categories: low, medium and high turnover.
+In order to achieve optimum warehouse planning, the turnover rates and products are classified into three categories: low, medium and high turnover.
 These three categories are determined on the basis of an average reference value.
-After that, the positioning of the products in the warehouse is determined:
+The positioning of the products in the warehouse is then determined:

 • Goods with a low turnover rate require a low storage volume

-• Goods with a high turnover rate must be easily accessible and have a high speed of retrieval
+• Goods with a high turnover rate must be easily accessible and have a high retrieval speed

 The shipping area

-In the shipping area, orders are compiled and, if necessary, packed.
+In the dispatch area, orders are compiled and, if necessary, packed.
 This requires adequate resources.
-Since this part of the warehouse contributes significantly to the reputation and prestige of the entire institution, no costs should be saved here.
-When the orders are assembled on the shelves, the work in this area is greatly facilitated.
+As this part of the warehouse contributes significantly to the reputation and prestige of the entire facility, no costs should be spared here.
+When the orders are put together on the shelves, the work in this area is made considerably easier.

-Provided that the warehouse is equipped with an appropriately programmed warehouse management system (WMS), the tasks involved in compiling orders are focused on creating batches in a designated area.
-This reserved area should be large enough to cover all the lines that go out on a normal workday.
-Nevertheless, it is advisable to provide for an expansion area as early as the warehouse planning stage, to be used in the event of unscheduled peaks in demand.
+If the warehouse is equipped with an appropriately programmed warehouse management system (WMS), the tasks involved in compiling orders are concentrated on creating batches in a designated area.
+This reserved area should be large enough to cover all the lines that go out on a normal working day.
+Nevertheless, it is advisable to provide for an expansion area at the warehouse planning stage that can be used in the event of unscheduled peaks in demand.

-Call me or write me a message.
-I look forward to seeing you.
+Give us a call or send us a message.
+We look forward to welcoming you.

 Closex